Travelling in different train classes in India and foodCreated by Harsh Sonawala,

-They share their experiences and advise in this blog post.
+They share their experiences and advice in this blog post.
 Their original post and many of their adventures can be read on their blog.

 During our 3-week India trip, we took trains for much of the travel we did.
 While we were at it, we learned a lot about trains in India.
 The short story: Trains in India are fantastic.

-A quick note about prices – most of the prices listed here were specific to our experience (or estimates of our experience).
-We traveled in the summer of 2015.
+A quick note about prices of train classes in India – most of the prices listed here were specific to our experience (or estimates of our experience).
+We last travelled in the summer of 2015.
 Prices may have changed since then – when you are reading this.
 But just keep in mind, this was our experience.

-There are some great resources out there for much more detailed accounts of the various classes or tips on how to book trains – for this blog, we just wanted to describe some of our general experiences.
+There are some great resources out there for much more detailed accounts of the various train classes in India, or tips on how to book trains – for this blog, we just wanted to describe some of our general experiences.

 Reserved non-A/C Seater (aka SS – second seating class)